-Winners in the 1-20 minute and Ident categories may choose between a prize of a bottle of champagne or a tea hamper.
-If you are a Winner unable to attend FAFF 2018, your prize will be mailed to you, subject to local laws, at our expense in lieu of your complimentary ticket(s).
+The winner in the 1-20 minute may choose between a prize of a bottle of champagne or a tea hamper.
+If you are a Winner unable to attend FAFF 2019, your prize will be mailed to you, subject to local laws, at our expense in lieu of your complimentary ticket(s).

 1. Animated films under 1 minute.

 By submitting your film, you permit us to use any publicity stills you have supplied, as well as stills from your film, for promotion of the festival, and allows us to use up to 12 seconds of your film in trailers and other video promotion.
 Non-English language films must be subtitled in English.
 Filmmakers must secure all copyright clearances.
 FAFF will not accept responsibility for any copyright infringement.

 By submitting your film, you permit us to use any publicity stills you have supplied, as well as stills from your film, for promotion of the festival, and allows us to use up to 30 seconds of your film in trailers and other video promotion.
 Non-English language films must be subtitled in English.
 Filmmakers must secure all copyright clearances.
 FAFF will not accept responsibility for any copyright infringement.

 Prizes cannot be exchanged for cash and are not transferable.
 Submission fees cannot be refunded.